ClicknClear/Public-Resources/Verification.md

 The value in the {{}} can be either a signup field key or 'entryName' where entry name is the name of the Team/Athlete.
 The entire `{{..}}` will be replaced with the corresponding answer from the matching signup field.
-For example if a team called "Tigers" answers the signup fields as follows:
+For example if a team called "Tigers" answered the signup fields as follows:
 ```
 {
   "division": "Open",